marianonamoroso/kubernetes/cka/README.md

       ssh -i <your_key>.pem -o ServerAliveInterval=50 ubuntu@<worker-2_public_ipv4_address> sudo hostnamectl set-hostname worker2 # you have to change the name of the worker node instance - login/logout
       ```
       </details>

+4. <b>Container Runtine</b>
+      <details><summary>Show</summary>

+      You have to go to the official documentation and follow the instructions: https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd (you have to install containerd on each node)

 2. <b>Join Worker Nodes</b>
       <details><summary>Show</summary>